Victorian Railways E type carriage: New Deal and the abolition of wooden rollingstock (1981-1991)

-The first Informal E set - 19BE-31BE-34BE-51AE - was sandwiched between van 7CD and Norman for the Albury trip on Sat 14 November 1987, celebrating the 50th anniversary of the Spirit of Progress.
+The first informal E set - 19BE-31BE-34BE-51AE - was sandwiched between van 7CD and Norman for a trip to Albury on Sat 14 November 1987, celebrating the 50th anniversary of the Spirit of Progress.

 Preservation era (1991-current)

-1BG was retained by the Public Transport Cooperation for testing of new safeworking systems.
+1BG was retained by the Public Transport Cooperation for testing of new safe working systems.
 The other seven sitting cars were withdrawn and stored, along with Wimmera when it was decided to use local doctors rather than running the medical and vision test train.
 Goulburn was kept in service but saw little to no regular use, and in 1994 it was allocated to Steamrail.
 Otherwise, by the 1990s the only E type carriages still of any relevance to V/Line Passenger were of the Classic Carriage fleet; 2AE, 30AE and Yarra.

 In 1989, carriages 2AE, 30AE, 1BE, 14BE, 3BCE, & Yarra were listed as restored to the dark red with yellow dots scheme by the Seymour Loco Steam Preservation Group, with 26BE a potential addition to the consist.

 By the early 1990s V/Line declared no interest whatsoever in the wooden carriages.
 As listed above, the E type cars have been dispersed among various preservation groups and private owners.

-59 E type carriages remain, around half statically preserved and the rest either operational or undergoing restoration.
-Going back to the 1910 codes, 9 AE cars survive along with 5 ABE cars, 17 BE cars, 8 BDSE cars, 3 CE vans, 1 D van, 11 Sleeping cars, Wimmera, Goulburn, Campaspe, Yarra, and State Car No.4.
+91 E type carriages remain, around half statically preserved and the rest either operational or undergoing restoration.
+Going back to the 1910 codes, 9 AE cars survive along with 5 ABE cars, 25 BE cars, 8 BDSE cars, 7 CE vans, 1 D van, 11 Sleeping cars, Wimmera, Goulburn, Campaspe, Yarra, and State Car No.4.